Aeroclub-IITM/Installation-SITL-Gazebo-ROS/README.md

 Here is a setup script to set your system up with ros-melodic, sitl ( Ardupilot and px4 ) and gazebo if you are using zsh terminal in ubuntu 18.04
 If you are running this script you dont want to follow next installation steps.

+Run ./ros-gazebo.sh if you are running to install ardupilot.

+Run sudo ./ros-gazebo.sh if you are on to px4.

 https://github.com/Aeroclub-IITM/Installation-SITL-Gazebo-ROS/blob/master/scripts/ros-gazebo.sh

 If you are preferring manual installation go through this guide.